 - Haaland has strongly opposed fossil fuel industry interests, taking the bold position to meaningfully limit all forms of oil and gas drilling on public lands.
-(Call on the Biden administration to act now on this issue.)

 The Department of the Interior oversees most federal lands and natural resources in the public trust.

 - It is responsible for managing national parks, wildlife refuges, historic landmarks, and offshore territories of the outer continental shelf.

 - The Interior is charged with steering wide-ranging preservation efforts, like endangered species conservation.

 - Through the Bureau of Land Management, the Interior also decides how natural resources are extracted from the lands it manages–namely from the mining, fossil fuel, and timber industries.

 - The Interior sets the tone for the federal government’s relationships with Native American tribal governments, through negotiating land buy-backs, natural resource management of land trusts, and providing education and economic services.

 The next Secretary should enact major policies that proactively mitigate climate change and the biodiversity crisis.

 - Undo the damage done by the Trump administration: reverse rollbacks that weakened the Endangered Species Act and the National Environmental Policy Act.

 - Proactively move to stop the biggest contributor to climate change by placing a moratorium on onshore and offshore drilling of public lands.